apache/jena-site/source/documentation/tools/schemagen.md

 Command line option | RDF config file property | Meaning
 ------------------- | ------------------------ | -------
 `-a <uri>` | `sgen:namespace` | The namespace URI for the vocabulary.
 Names with this URI as prefix are automatically included in the generated vocabulary.
-If not specified, the base URI of the ontology is used as a default (butnote that some ontology documents don't define a base URI).
+If not specified, the base URI of the ontology is used as a default (but note that some ontology documents don't define a base URI).
 `-c <filename>`<br />`-c <url>` | | Specify an alternative config file.
 `--classdec <string>` | `sgen:classdec` | Additional decoration for class header (such as `implements`) `--classnamesuffix <string>` | `sgen:classnamesuffix` | Option for adding a suffix to the generated class name, e.g. "Vocab".